 • A DUI or DWI moving offense.

 A court normally requires that an SR-22 be submitted to make sure that the person is covered by the needed liability insurance coverage.
-The insurer will consequently alert the court if the insurance protection lapses or is cancelled.
+The insurer will consequently notify the court if the insurance protection lapses or is cancelled.
 The length of time that it is needed to be in force varies according to the sentence of the court.

-Be aware that the SR-22 does not offer backdated protection for accidents or offenses that have formerly happened.
+Be aware that the SR-22 does not offer backdated protection for accidents or offenses that have actually formerly happened.
 It only supplies continuous protection from the date the policy was established.

 State Laws Are Different Throughout The United States